njaistudio/hsk/index.md

-# Welcome to Kotoba: JLPT N5-N1 Vocabulary
+# Welcome to HSK 1-9

 ## Instructions for deleting an account